Our Departments

 Middle School

-Dr. Chrislaine Miller, Castilleja's Middle School history teacher, recently launched a 6th grade Mini Model UN project.
-Students simulate a UN Assembly and join hundreds of thousands of such students worldwide.
+Dr. Chrislaine Miller, Castilleja's Middle School history teacher, is working on a 6th grade Mini Model UN project with her students.

-- History 6: The History and Geography of the Ancient World
+History 6: The History & Geography of the Ancient World

 In sixth-grade ancient world history, we begin by asking questions like, “What is history?” and “How do social scientists interpret the past?”
 Throughout the year, students study the geography, religion, achievements, economy, and social structures of various civilizations around the world to develop understandings of cause and effect, sequence, and correlation in history.
-We look closely at specific kingdoms and empires in Mesopotamia, North Africa and the Middle East, Indus River Valley, Asia, Mesoamerica and the Mediterranean basin during three chronological periods: Beginnings to 4000 B.C.E., 4000-1000 B.C.E., Kingdoms and Innovations, 1000 BCE to 300 C.E., and Empires and Interactions in 1000-300 C.E.
-Students use historical thinking techniques (sourcing, contextualization, corroboration, and close reading) to understand and analyze primary and secondary sources that highlight the diverse history of people with emphasis on women's roles and prominence in the ancient world.
-Students explore and compose answers to inquiry-based questions using creative projects, short essays, and formative assessments.
+We examine key civilizations across Mesopotamia, Africa, Asia, and the Americas over three eras: the Beginnings (pre-4000 B.C.E.), Kingdoms and Innovations (4000–1000 B.C.E.), and Empires and Interactions (1000 B.C.E.–300 C.E.).
+Students use historical thinking (sourcing, contextualization, corroboration, and close reading) to understand and analyze primary and secondary sources that highlight the diverse history of people with an emphasis on women's roles and prominence in the ancient world.
+Students explore and compose answers to inquiry-based questions using creative projects, short writing projects, and formative assessments.

 This course is a continuation of the study of civilizations begun in the sixth grade.
-The course begins with the founding of Islam and moves chronologically to the exploration of the Americas.
-Through text readings, projects, discussion group activities, and documentary videos, students learn about Western and non-Western people and cultures from the period 500 CE up through modern times.
-Seventh grade students learn how to take notes, and develop their skills in written and oral expression.
-Students also learn about the role of science in history by investigating Renaissance technology to better understand the technology of the time.
-Students’ understanding is further enhanced through the integration of history and technology.
+The course begins with the Fall of the Roman Empire and moves chronologically to the exploration of the Americas.
+Through text readings, presentations, socratic seminars, documentary videos, and creative projects, students learn about Western and non-Western cultures from the period 500 CE up through modern times.
+Seventh grade students learn how to take notes, develop their skills in written and oral expression, as well as deepen their historical inquiry skills.
+A core part of the course is the role that both geography and religion play in the rise and fall of medieval societies.

 Themes in US History continues the middle school history arc for students and prepares them for success in high school history and social science courses.
-The course covers significant themes, including the diversity of people, the legacy of slavery in US History, the structure of the federal and state governments, the work of historians, how big changes happen, current events, and how we remember and memorialize history.
-While students continue to develop as independent researchers and thinkers, they examine core events in US history and the skills they need to understand and make meaning from those events.
+The course covers significant themes, including the diversity of people, the legacy of slavery in U.S. History, the structure of the federal and state governments, the work of historians, how big changes happen, and how we remember and memorialize history.
+While students continue to develop as independent researchers and thinkers, they examine core events in U.S. history and the skills they need to understand and make meaning from those events.
 Students have choices about some of the topics they examine in-depth, and they connect what they learn to current events.
-The course also helps prepare them for their trip to DC.
+Central to the course is their trip to DC; the study of the foundation and early history of the nation prepares students for the trip, and afterwards, units continue to reference their experience throughout the rest of the year.

 Upper School

-- Global Identities and Institutions: Early Modern World History to the Present
+World History: Early Modern Era to the Present

 This year-long course for 10th graders introduces students to the political, economic, social, and cultural histories of the world from the 15th through the 20th centuries.
 It emphasizes global interactions and connections—from the Great/Columbian Exchange through the world wars, decolonization, and international realignments—that affected Europe, the Americas, Africa, Asia, and the Middle East.
 The course provides a solid grasp of appropriate content, chronology, and geography; it fosters an understanding of historical themes, such as international relations, causation, change over time, and comparison/contrast between or among different societies; and it helps students achieve competence in analytical and expository writing.
-Using both secondary and a wide range of primary sources, students encounter diverse voices and perspectives as well as begin to understand historiography.
+Using both secondary and a wide range of primary sources, students encounter diverse voices and perspectives and, as well, begin to understand historiography.
 The course encourages critical thinking in regular examination and analysis of primary source documents, both written and visual, as well as a variety of types of assessments.
+Both semesters culminate with research projects.

 The purpose of the elective program in the History-Social Science Department is to support and extend the required courses.
 The elective program enables students to follow a passion by deeply exploring and engaging in the study of a variety of subjects and themes.
 Rigorous, established standards which anticipate college-level classes underpin the elective offerings.
 Not all courses are offered each year.